ministryofjustice/hale/README.md

   echo _x( 'Yes', 'There is/are', 'hale' );
 ```

-The `esc_html_x()` function can be used to escape HTML.
+The `esc_html_x()` function can be used to escape HTML if needed.

-The following variations of yes/no are not an exhaustive list.
+The following variations of yes/no are not an exhaustive list, but these ones already exist in the translations file (we stole them from CLA Public - a fully translated MoJ service).

 | English     | Specific Context  | Welsh       |
 | ----------- | ----------------- | ----------- |